synth/rails_mail/README.md

 ## Future work / ideas

-- Implement adapters to support real-time updates without ActionCable (polling or SSE)
+- Implement trimming
 - Implement search
 - Implement a delete all and/or delete email button
+- Implement adapters to support real-time updates without ActionCable (polling or SSE)
 - Implement attachments support
 - Implement introspection of application notifiers and allow manual delivery/inspection of emails
-  - Need to introspect the arguments of the notifier and see if the arguments can be paired with active record models or to allow a mapping of argument type to sample data.
+  - Need to introspect the arguments of the notifier and see if the arguments can be paired with active record models or to allow a mapping of argument type to sample data / fixtures.

 ## Contributing
 Contribution directions go here.